 Caesar Salad with Spicy Shrimp

 Using light mayonnaise and lime juice in the dressing considerably reduces the calories and fat in this salad.
-Chili powder adds spice to the shrimp and chip croutons.
+Chili powder adds spice to the shrimp.
 This recipe is featured in the "Everyday Food: Light" book.

 - Total Time: